Mirtia/02450-Introduction-To-ML-DM/README.md

 ## TODOs

-- [ ] The code I put on analysis is still on experimental stage.
+- [X] The code I put on analysis is still on experimental stage.
 I gathered some scripts I already have.
-- [ ] We have to work on the interpreation of the PCAs and check it furtherly.
+- [ ] We have to work on the interpretation of the PCAs and check it furtherly.
-- [ ] Any other suggestion.

 ## Requirements